lilianjallageas/ng-boilerplate/README.md

-# Application

-# Overview
+# AngularJS Boilerplate

-This application is an opinionated 'AngularJS Boilerplate'
+This application is an opinionated 'AngularJS Boilerplate'.

 # Installing the Application